-Opportunities Available for Spring 2014
+Opportunities Available for Fall 2014

-The Numb3rs Project
+The NUMB3RS Project

-During the spring of 2014 we are recruiting for two sessions; one meets Mondays and one meets Wednesdays.
-Sessions are one hour and run from 3 to 4 pm.
-Therefore, you should be prepared to leave campus by 2:15 and you will return by 4:30 pm.
+You should be prepared to leave campus by 2:15 and you will return by 4:30 pm.
 In addition to school based sessions, you will be required to meet as a team (alongside your faculty advisor) to plan for each session.
 Stonehill students will receive a stipend at the completion of the program.

 How to Apply